rsingh641/deploy-webapp/Readme.md

 ### Observability

-Azure Application Insights and Azure Log Workspace are used for Application performance and diagnostics monititoringtion group has been created to receive Email and SMS alearts of following type
+Azure Application Insights and Azure Log Workspace are used for Application performance and diagnostics monititoring.
-The threshold can be configured through properties
+  - Action group has been created to receive Email and SMS alearts of following type The threshold for alerts can be configured through properties

   **Metric based Alearts**
   1. Node js Webapp CPU usage > 80%